jjjjguevara/hex21/content/articles/brownian-motion.md

 $$p = \frac{RT}{V*N} n = \frac{RT}{N} v$$

-where N signifies the actual number of molecules contained in a gram-molecule.
+where $N$ signifies the actual number of molecules contained in a gram-molecule.

 ### § OSMOTIC PRESSURE FROM THE STANDPOINT OF THE MOLECULAR-KINETIC THEORY OF HEAT